Total Japanese Knotweed Removal

 Treatment takes a matter of days/weeks depending upon the quantity of material being processed.
 The site is left in a clean and safe state ready for development works to commence.

 Note to Developers: If Japanese Knotweed is found on your site do not cut or dig up the plant.
 We strongly advise that the site is not scrapped back before a Knotweed surveyor inspects the area first.
 Recently (Late 2019) developers have received letters from local planning offices asking that Invasive Plant Surveys should be carried out before site enabling works commence.

 Where Japanese Knotweed infested areas are not going to be disturbed by work or are located on site boundaries the following measures should be implemented:

 Fence off the area – (exclusion zone should be 7m from the outer plant stem to allow for extensive root structure)

 Erect signage and restrict access (‘Japanese Knotweed infested area – Keep Out’)

 Brief the site team

 The Bund Method

-This area needs to be set aside for between 18 months and two years (potentially longer for larger bunds).The knotweed infestation should be treated with herbicide prior to excavation and left for two weeks to allow the herbicide to take effect.
+This area needs to be set aside for between 18-24 months (potentially longer for larger bunds).The knotweed infestation should be treated with herbicide prior to excavation and left for 2-4 weeks to allow the herbicide to take effect.

 All bunds should be located at least 50m away from watercourses.